leopardslab/CrawlerX/README.md

 ### Setup on the VM based Environment

 #### Please follow the below steps in order to set it up CrawlerX in your VM based environment.

-First you need to create a `.env` file in `crawlerx_app` folder following the template provided in the file `crawlerx_app/src/env.example` with your web app's firebase configuration<br/>

 Start the frontend :